sitmun/sitmun-application-stack/README.md

 - The effective **JDBC URL** is composed by the concatenation of `DATABASE_URL` and `DATABASE`: `${DATABASE_URL}${DATABASE}`.
 - The default value of `DATABASE_URL` points to `persistence`, which is one of the services defined in the `docker-compose.yml` file.
 It is a PostgreSQL database.
 - `FORCE_USE_OF_PROXY` is disabled by default.

+## Running modes

+### Postgres 17 Container

+The **PostgreSQL** database is used as the default database.
+This is the default configuration in the `.env` file.
+PostgreSQL is an object-relational database system known for its reliability and data integrity.

+The image used is [postgres:17-alpine](https://hub.docker.com/_/postgres), which is a **Docker Official Image**.

+To use this configuration, set the `COMPOSE_PROFILES` variable to `postgres` and ensure the `DATABASE_URL` variable is uncommented in the `.env` file.

+### Oracle Database 23ai Free Container

+**Oracle Database 23c Free** allows you to experience Oracle Database, which is relied upon by businesses worldwide for their mission-critical workloads.
+The resource limits for Oracle Database Free are up to 2 CPUs for foreground processes, 2 GB of RAM, and 12 GB of user data on disk.

+The image used is [gvenzl/oracle-free:23-slim](https://hub.docker.com/r/gvenzl/oracle-free), which is the version used by [Spring Data](https://github.com/spring-projects/spring-data-relational/commit/3cac9d145618a073736393b62961c94dae77117f).

+To use this configuration, set the `COMPOSE_PROFILES` variable to `oracle` and ensure the `DATABASE_URL` variable is set to `jdbc:oracle:thin:@//oracle:1521/` in the `.env` file.

+### External Database

+To use an external database, modify the `DATABASE`, `DATABASE_URL`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD` variables in the `.env` file.

+The `COMPOSE_PROFILES` variable must be commented out.

 ## Developing SITMUN